Shog9/flagtools/README.md

 - Over half the page (on this small monitor) is taken up by the Waffle Bar, so little of the actual post is viewable.
 - There's no indication of how many flags there are on how many posts, only the really long scroll bar indicating that there are many.
-- The comments are still collapsed, so the first comment on the question that's flagged is invisble and lacking context.
+- The comments are still collapsed, so the first comment on the question that's flagged is invisible and lacking context.
 - Minimizing the bar to see more of the page hides *all* of the flag information, making it impossible to know which posts and comments have been flagged.
 When the bar is expanded, in order to get context, each post or comment link goes directly to the flagged post or comment.

 The same question with the Flag ToC userscript active, same volume of flags:

 [![Flag ToC view][11]][11]

-- The table-of-contents is a fraction of the size and shows *all* of the 30 flags and flag reasons on five posts simultaneously, starting with the question.
+- The table-of-contents is a fraction of the size and shows *all* of the 30 active flags and flag reasons on five posts simultaneously, starting with the question.
 - The question is clearly marked as having been flagged and why.
 The shaded area with the colorful sidebar draws attention.
 Each post and comments section lists the number of active and resolved flags.
 - Comments are expanded by default and marked similarly to the post.
 A colorful bar drawing attention to the flagged comment with a shaded area holding the flag reason.
-- Comments are deleted by clicking the word "delete" rather than a small x button.
+- All comments (even unflagged ones) are deleted by clicking the word "delete" rather than a small x button.
 This gives a bigger target for clicking and disambiguates between dismissing the flag and deleting the comment (not shown, see [comments section](#comment-active) below).
 - The bar can be easily ignored without collapsing and the flags seen by scrolling through the page, if the flags are difficult to find, flag links are anchored to the relevant post or comments section; post flags link to the top of the post, comment flags link to the top of that post's comment section.

 <a id="new-waffle"></a>
 ## The new Waffle Bar

 The improved Waffle Bar has a table-of-contents style view.
-Instead of listing each flag, it lists flags in a row by post, one box per post.
+Instead of listing each flag separately, all of the flag *types* on each post are listed in a single box with a number indicating how many flags of that type are active on that post - it's worth noting particularly when dealing with comment flags that the number counts *flags* on comments, not number of comments flagged.
 The number of boxes per row varies based on the page width.
-Boxes in excess of what the page width allows will be pushed to additional rows as needed.
+Boxes in excess of what the page width allows are pushed to additional rows as needed.

 [![Seventeen simultaneously flagged posts in the Waffle Bar][1]][1]

 When the heights of the boxes are different, they automatically space themselves to reduce vertical area.

 Active flags are noted in colored text (depending on site theme), resolved flags in grey.
+To save space, if there are both active and resolved flags of the same type (e.g. comment flags), only the active ones will appear in the Waffle Bar with the number indicating the quantity of active flags.
+Custom moderator flags will appear individually.

 As with the native version of the Waffle Bar, the new implementation only appears on pages with active flags or when the last flag was just handled and the page has not yet been refreshed.
-This allows easy movement between posts with active flags by using the grey arrows on either upper corner of the bar.
+This allows easy movement between posts with active flags by using the grey arrows in either upper corner of the bar.

 To remove the Waffle Bar, hit the "close" button in the upper right corner or, if there are no remaining active flags, refresh the page.